DAMP

 es: DIBUJO

 Drawing is using graphic representation or lines to form a design, sketch or plan.
-In ceramics it is very difficult to define.
+In pottery it is very difficult to define.
 If you draw onto soft clay it becomes “scraping”.
 If you draw with colors it is decorating or painting.
 So I define drawing as a design on paper, the outline of which will be used.

 ca: TAULER DE DIBUIX